SanKrishnan/Lectures-to-Notes-Generator/README.md

 ## 📋 How It Works
 - Upload a lecture audio file (.wav or .mp3)

-- The audio is transcribed into English text using Whisper
+- Whisper transcribes the speech into clean English text

-- Generate an AI-powered summary of the transcript

-- Optionally translate the output into Hindi
+- The transcript is processed to remove repetition/hallucination

+- A summary is generated using BART

+- Questions are generated using T5

+- Output is displayed in Transcript / Summary / Questions tabs

-- Download the transcript or summary as a PDF
+- User can download the entire content as a PDF
+-
 ## 🌐 Deployment
-LetUNote AI is optimized for free-tier cloud deployment and runs successfully on Hugging Face Spaces (CPU)
+LetUNote AI is optimized for free-tier deployment and runs efficiently on:

+- Hugging Face Spaces (CPU)

+- Local machines (Windows/Mac/Linux)

+No GPU required.

 ## 🎓 Use Cases
-- Automated lecture note generation
+- Automated lecture note creation

+- Exam preparation

-- Quick exam revision
+- Fast revision tool

-- Audio-based learning accessibility
+- Accessible learning for audio-based students

-- AI-assisted study material creation
+- Creating study material from seminars & workshops

 ## ⚠️ Known Limitations
 - Best performance with clear English audio

+- Long/noisy audio may reduce accuracy

-- Long audio files (>5 minutes) may take longer to process on free-tier CPU
+- CPU processing may take longer for long lectures

-- Currently supports WAV audio only for cloud compatibility

 ## 🔮 Future Enhancements
 - Multilingual transcription and translation